Table of Contents

 Formatting

 Keep in mind that the epigraph should be formatted in a way that makes it distinguishable from the main text.
 The general practices are italicizing the excerpt or putting it in quotation marks.
-Moreover, it is also frequently centred on the page and placed separately from the text to delineate its importance more clearly.
+Moreover, it is also frequently centered on the page and separately from the text to delineate its importance more clearly.

 Contextualizing